Joverkamp/find-dead-links/README.md

 Run either of these commands:
 `find-dead-links <url>`
 `find-dead-links -<search depth> <url>`
-Specifying a search depth will recursively search the input url and its children urls until.
+Specifying a search depth will recursively search the input url and its children urls until the limit is reached.
 Not specifying a search depth will search just the input url.